k14i/capistrano-glusterfs/README.md

 A Capistrano 3 recipie for deploying GlusterFS.

-You can install the latest master version of GlusterFS in parallel.
+You can install the latest master version of GlusterFS concurrently.

 ## Glossary